purpstripe/Processing-Projects/README.md

-# C-Database-Project
+# Processing Projects
-A collection of data structures and functionality for handling student, department, and degree data in C - mock data
+A collection of generative art, visual animation, music visualizers, and educational examples from The Coding Train.